Eyezen lenses: How they work, lens types and benefits

 Eyezen Start is a single-vision lens that uses two different points on the lens to deliver different surfaces for distance and near vision.
 This technology optimizes the area of the lens that provides clarity to the patient.
 This single vision lens is ideal for all types of digital use in the modern home and workplace.

-The added blue light protection of Eyezen Start lenses keeps the eyes safe from blue-violet light and comfortable when using a digital device.
+The added blue light benefit of Eyezen Start lenses is that they keep the eyes comfortable and filter higher energy blue-violet light when using a digital device.

 Eyezen +